Kenosha Kingfish: 2020: Covid-19 Pod Season

-2024
+Alternate identities

-Simmons Field got a massive renovation, adding a turf playing surface, and a new scoreboard.
-The Kingfish started the first half of the season with a 16–20 record, second to last in the division.
-But a 15–21 finish to the year had Kenosha with a 31–41 record by the end of the season.
-They were eliminated from playoff contention.
+The Kingfish have adopted numerous alternate identities for single-game promotions over the years.

-Alternate Identities
+Kenosha Keepers

-The Kingfish have adopted numerous Identities over the years.
-Here are the ones they used.
+For this promotion, the Kingfish temporarily adopted the name Kenosha Keepers in recognition of Kenosha’s lighthouses and lighthouse keepers.

 Kenosha Kickers

 The Kingfish hosted a Home Alone night, which they rebranded to the Kenosha Kickers, a scene from the movie, that included a jersey auction after the game.

 Kenosha Twins

 The Kenosha Twins were a Minor League Baseball team that played in Kenosha, from 1984 to 1992.
 They began playing in the Midwest League in 1984.
 The team played their home games at Simmons Field.
 The Twins won two championships, in 1985 and 1987, and were Northern Division champions for the first half of the 1988 season.
 In 2024, the Kingfish honored the 40th anniversary of the team moving to Kenosha with a jersey auction at the end of the game.